 Separate Account GICs — contracts issued by insurance companies that are backed by fixed income assets held in a separate account at the insurance company that is held separate from the insurance company general account assets for the benefit of the PLUS Fund and any other contract holders in that separate account.
 The underlying fixed income assets are managed by either the insurance company, an affiliate of the insurance company, or a third-party manager.

 Synthetic GICs — contracts issued by insurance companies, banks, or other financial institutions (a “Synthetic GIC issuer”) that are backed by fixed income assets owned by the PLUS Fund.
 The Synthetic GIC issuer contract, which provides for participant withdrawals at book value under certain conditions, is called a “wrap contract,” and the issuer may be referred to as a “wrap provider” or “wrapper.”
-The underlying fixed income assets are managed by fixed income managers retained by ICMA-RC or are invested in mutual funds or other pooled investment vehicles.
+The underlying fixed income assets are managed by fixed income managers hired or approved by ICMA-RC, additionally, certain fixed income assets are managed by ICMA-RC.
 Certain wrap providers require that they or an affiliate manage the portfolio that they wrap.

 Bank Investment Contracts (“BICs”) — contracts that are similar but not identical to Traditional GICs and are issued by a bank as a benefit-responsive bank deposit.